 A conviction for a sex crime can negatively affect you for a lifetime.
-It’s unfortunately unlikely that you can have a sex crime conviction removed from your record in California.
+Unfortunately, it’s unlikely that you can have a sex crime conviction removed from your record in California.
 As a rule, felony sex crimes cannot be expunged.
-There’s also a very minimal chance that a misdemeanor sex crime can be removed from records.
-However, there have been cases where a misdemeanor charge, like lewd or lascivious behavior and sexual misconduct, have been expunged.
-But this would depend on the circumstances surrounding the case as well as the talents of the criminal attorney on the case.
+Even with a misdemeanor sex crime, the chances of getting it removed from your record is slim.

 How Long Will a Sex Crime Conviction Remain on Your Record?